Skip to content

 Why not start by comparing mortgage deals to help you work out if you can afford your dream house?

 When considering mortgage affordability, it’s important to know that your home or property may be repossessed if you do not keep up with your mortgage repayments.
-Therefore, you need to ensure that you’re comfortable with the monthly repayments for your agreed term.
+Therefore, you need to make sure that you’re comfortable with the monthly repayments for your agreed term.